 This week we are concentrating on starfish.
-There is something about starfish that just seems to make people smile but they are also fascinating creatures.
+There is something about them that just seems to make people smile but they are also fascinating creatures.
 There is something sweet about the fact that the alternative name for starfish is sea stars.
-Something we had never heard before we started to do some research into starfish.
+Something we had never heard before we started to do some research into them.
 It might be best to call them sea stars given their name is a misnomer given they are not fish at all!

 Here are some interesting facts about starfish: